Xuran-LI/AccurateFairnessCriterion/AccurateFairness/ReadMe.txt

 **************************************************************************************
-How to check whether the predications of a machine learning model are accurately fair.
+How to check whether the predications of a machine learning model are accurately fair?

 For example: to check the accurate fairness on the Ctrip dataset, First run prepare_ctrip_data.py to generate the test dataset,